Northgate Church, Chester: Architecture

-The church is constructed with a front in yellow sandstone, and the sides and rear in brick.
+The church is constructed with a front in Storeton Hill sandstone, and the sides and rear in brick.
 The roof is slated.
 It is described by the authors of the Buildings of England series as "quite a landmark".
+Standing on the highest ground in Chester city centre, its spire (28m/92ft) is visible from many parts of the city.
 The church is recorded in the National Heritage List for England as a designated Grade II listed building.